raczben/yard/README.md

 ---
 ## **License**
-Note, that YARD is under [GPL-3.0][1] license, which means that all generated files *can* be used in commertial products.
+Note, that YARD is under [GPL-3.0][1] license, which means that all generated files *can* be used in commertial products for free, at your own risk.
 However any improovments or modifications of this YARD project must be published / distributed.

 [2]: https://pypi.org/project/setuptools/
 [3]: https://pypi.org/project/pbr/